knetikmedia/knetikcloud-csharp-net20-client/docs/CampaignsApi.md

 <a name="updatecampaign"></a>
 # **UpdateCampaign**
-> ModelCampaignResource UpdateCampaign (long? id, ModelCampaignResource campaignResource)
+> CampaignResource UpdateCampaign (long? id, CampaignResource campaignResource)

 Update a campaign